maxaldunate/aws-training/certified-developer-foundations-course/labs/Labs.Notes.md

 - Redifinir targets, milestones,tasks,  etc
 - Crear Wordpress site not in lightsail
 - Async... marking an state in each entity.
 Like grid 'creating ...'
+- SES. just to send.
+How to implemente 1&1 email on domain